baseebeck/sass-clone-1/README.md

 # sass-clone-1
-picked a random website to clone with sass
+Picked a random website (https://www.medicineandthemilitary.com/) to clone using sass for practice.

+I found this website on a professional web developer Brittany Chiang's portfolio.